kent-map/kent/20c/20c-lawrence-biography.md

 Between the Downs, grows hazy with sunshine.
 Slow cattle stir on the steep meadow nearby.
 On the little bank our two souls
 Glow like blossoms astart with gladness'.[^ref2]
 <br><br>
-After their elopement, the couple spent several months in Germany and Italy, where Lawrence wrote _Sons and Lovers_. returning to England for a short visit in the summer of 1913.
-They stayed once again at Edenbridge with Garnett who was instrumental in arranging the publication of _Sons and Lovers_ .
+After their elopement, the couple spent several months in Germany and Italy, where Lawrence wrote _Sons and Lovers_, returning to England for a short visit in the summer of 1913.
+They stayed once again at Edenbridge with Garnett who was instrumental in the the publication of _Sons and Lovers_ .
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/a/a9/Crockham_Hill_-_geograph.org.uk_-_4474809.jpg" label="Crockham Hill" attribution="Peter Trimming, via Wikimedia Commons" license="CC BY-SA 2.0">

 Although disappointed to be back in England, Lawrence thought The Cearne was beautiful, writing: